finagolfin/swift-android-sdk/README.md

 when you're done running armv7 tests and want to go back to the normal aarch64 mode.

+## Known issue

+Since Android 11, many AArch64 devices have [started enabling memory tagging](https://community.arm.com/arm-community-blogs/b/architectures-and-processors-blog/posts/enhanced-security-through-mte), which collides with Swift's own tags in strings and other allocations.
+[I have submitted a pull upstream to move the Swift tags](https://github.com/apple/swift/pull/40779) but since it requires patching the Swift compiler, simply patching this SDK won't be enough.
+Once that pull is in, this AArch64 SDK will be updated with that fix too.

 # Building the Android SDKs

 Download the Swift 5.6 compiler and Android NDK 23b as above.
 Check out this